vertexproject/synapse/docs/synapse/devopsguide.rst

 **view**

     The View that an Extended HTTP API endpoint is created in is recorded as the View that the Storm endpoints are executed in.
-This View can be changed by assigning a the ``.view`` property on the endpoint object to a different View.
+This View can be changed by assigning the ``.view`` property on the endpoint object to a different View.

 **authenticated**